Worldwide Photographic Journeys

 MONGOLIA’S FORGOTTEN REINDEER HERDERS PHOTOGRAPHY TOUR: DETAILED ITINERARY

-Day 2: After an early breakfast we will begin our journey north in 4WD vehicles towards the city of Murun for an overnight stay at an hotel.
-During this full day journey we will stop for photo breaks and to stretch our legs.
+Day 2: After an early breakfast we will begin our journey north in 4WD vehicles towards the city of Murun for an overnight stay at a hotel.
+During this full-day journey we will stop for photo breaks and to stretch our legs.

 Day 3: Today we will take the last road leg of our journey to the remote settlement of Tsagaan Nuur, the last access point to the eastern stretch of the Taiga that is home to the Tsataan or Dukha reindeer herders of northern Mongolia.
 We will overnight at a simple guesthouse.

 Days 5-7: Using our camp as a base, we will live alongside the Tsataan reindeer herders, learning how they milk their reindeer and make butter and yoghurt.
-We will learn how these nomadic people have not only learned how to live in the coldest region of Mongolia, but how some of them cannot bear to live inside.
-It was once said that a group of Tsataan children were sent to attend school but they could not bear sitting in a classroom so they learned by sitting outside the window of the schoolroom and listening.
+We will learn how these nomadic people live in the coldest region of Mongolia, diving their time between summer grazing grounds and winter sheltering camps, hunting for meat, foraging for forest fruits and their guidance by shaman spirits.

-Day 8: On our last morning with the Tsataan reindeer herders we will pack up our camp and trek out of the forest, leaving enough time to drive back to Tsagaan Nuur for an overnight at our guesthouse.
+Day 8: On our last morning with the Tsataan reindeer herders we will pack up our camp and ride horses out of the forest, leaving enough time to drive back to Tsagaan Nuur for an overnight at our guesthouse.

 Day 9: Leaving Tsagaan Nuur, we will drive back to the town of Murun, the provincial centre of Hovsgol, making various photography stops, including one to view the ancient Deer Stones at Uushig.
 These monoliths are believed to date back to the Bronze Age.
-We will overnight at an hotel at Murun.
+We will overnight at a hotel in Murun.

 Day 10: On the last full day of our tour we will have a full day’s drive back to Ulaanbaatar, broken only by some short stops for photography.